KKingsS17/iam-enterprise-simulation/README.md

 | Automation API | 🚧 In Progress |
 | Security – Zero Trust | 🚧 In Progress |

+---

 ## Project Goal

-The goal of this project is to demonstrate practical enterprise-level IAM engineering skills by building a structured, automated, and audit-ready identity environment aligned with real-world security and governance practices.
+The goal of this project is to demonstrate practical enterprise IAM engineering skills through the implementation of a structured, automated, and governance-aligned identity environment.

+The architecture, automation workflows, governance processes, and security controls are designed to reflect real-world enterprise IAM and Zero Trust practices.

+---

 ## Notes

-This is a simulation project created for learning, demonstration, and portfolio purposes.
+This project was created for learning, portfolio, and professional development purposes.

-However, the architecture, governance model, security controls, and automation workflows are designed following real enterprise IAM and Zero Trust practices.
+All implementations, workflows, governance controls, and security models are intentionally designed to simulate enterprise IAM operations commonly used in modern organizations.